ejkington/rimbo-beer-brewery/README.md

 In the Heroku Config Vars for the application delete this environment variable : DISABLE_COLLECTSTATIC On the Heroku dashboard go to the Deploy tab for the application and click on deploy branch

+### Content

+- The text for the Home page was writen by the developer
+- The text for the tast of the beer was taken from https://www.tastings.com/
+- the page is made up and not a real brewery.

+### Media

+- The images  used on all the pages was taken from https://www.istockphoto.com/

 # Credits
 Code